 Intended learning outcomes

-- write simple letters, brief synopses and paraphrases, summaries of biographical data, work and school experience;
+- Write simple letters, brief synopses and paraphrases, summaries of biographical data, work and school experience;

-- take a critical approach towards the stereotyping and exploitation of Spanish and Latin American icons;
+- Take a critical approach towards the stereotyping and exploitation of Spanish and Latin American icons;

-- maintain a casual conversation entirely in Spanish with a reasonable level of mutual comprehension;
+- Maintain a casual conversation entirely in Spanish with a reasonable level of mutual comprehension;

-- have developed analytical and critical skills;
+- enhanced analytical and critical skills;

-- have improved research skills;
+- improved research skills;

 - improved time management and work planning skills;